Patagonia

 Chilean Fjords / Beagle Channel

-We experience more stunning wilderness as we explore the fjords and glaciers of the region by Zodiac, kayak, and on foot.
-A vast area of snowcapped mountains, gigantic glaciers, thousands of verdant islands, serene lakes, and waterfalls, this region is scarcely touched by man.
-We take Zodiacs out to explore these protected waters and rugged shores, keeping watch for the Andean condors, albatrosses, grebes, petrels, fulmars, shearwaters, and many other birds that inhabit this otherworldly realm.
-Then we sail the Beagle Channel and look to hike and kayak one of the wild areas in this region of beech forests, mountains, and rivers.
+Experience more stunning wilderness as you explore the fjords and glaciers of the region by Zodiac, kayak and on foot.
+Take Zodiacs out to explore these protected waters and rugged shores, keeping watch for the shearwaters, petrels, albatrosses and many other birds that inhabit this otherworldly realm.

 Meals Included: Breakfast, Lunch, Dinner